baaahs/chat/chromebooks/README.md

 After this the installation should proceed normally.
 At the end, reboot.
 You shouldn't pull out the installation USB drive until it tells you to at the end of the shutdown of the live system.

 Upon reboot you should be able to enter your username and password and be back at the Gallium desktop.
 You will need to configure your wifi again as before.

-It's also probably that there will be software updates.
-The top item in the launcher menu (lower left) is GalliumOS Update.
-Enter your password and let it do it's thing.
-You should probably then reboot just because.
-The power/reboot management is accessed from the upper right corner of the launcher menu.
-A green power icon that's all lazy and laying on it's side.
-Use that sucker to restart.
+While you'll almost certainly be prompted about software updated, don't bother because the ansible scripts should handle those.

 *Ok!* We're almost done.
 Because we want to do the rest of the things remotely we need sshd running so open a shell and: